 The evolving world of carbon credits, or offsets, can be very confusing as there are many different programs and offerings.

-These frequently asked questions below will help you understand how the Nature Conservancy of Canada's (NCC's) carbon program works and why we are proud to be raising money for conservation through the voluntary carbon market.
-Click on each question below to expand it and learn more.
+The frequently asked questions below will help you understand how the Nature Conservancy of Canada's (NCC's) carbon program works and why we are proud to be raising money for conservation through the voluntary carbon market.

 Carbon credit generally refers to a certificate or permit that allows the purchaser to offset their greenhouse gas emissions through the capturing or sequestering of carbon in the trees and soil, rather than it being released into the atmosphere.
 One carbon credit represents the reduction of one metric tonne of carbon dioxide or its equivalent in other greenhouse gases.
 To visualize what this means, consider that the average BC home emits one metric tonne of carbon dioxide or its equivalent for its heating every five months. (source: climatesmartbusiness.com)